14. HTTP bindings#

 - When a string or blob member is referenced, the raw value is serialized as the body of the message.

-- When a structure, union, list, map, or document type is targeted, the shape value is serialized as a protocol-specific document that is sent as the body of the message.
+- When any other type of member is referenced, the shape value is serialized as a protocol-specific value that is sent as the body of the message.

 14.6. httpPrefixHeaders